MicrosoftDocs/dynamics-365-customer-engagement/ce/shared/urs/booking-template.md

 When a requirement is scheduled to a resource, the system creates a booking record.
 The schedule board displays bookings grouped by resources.
-The fields displayed in the schedule board booking are called a *Booking Template*, which you can customize wioth fields from out-of-box entities.
+The fields displayed in the schedule board booking are called a *Booking Template*, which you can customize with fields from out-of-box entities.

 ## Edit work order booking template